anojndr/RAG-Forge/README.md

 To run this project, you need the following installed:

 *   **Go**: Version 1.23.1 or higher.
-*   **Docker & Docker Compose**: For running the application and its microservice together.
 *   **External Tools**:
 	*   **`pdftotext`**: For PDF extraction (from the `poppler-utils` package on Linux).
 	*   **Chromium-based browser**: For Twitter/X extraction (e.g., Google Chrome, Chromium).